List of awards and nominations received by Katharine Hepburn

-Katharine Hepburn (1907-2003) was an American actress in film, stage, and television.
-Her career spanned 67 years through eight decades (1928-1995), during which she was honored with many of the industry's top awards.
-Hepburn was nominated for a total of 12 Academy Awards for Best Actress, and won four - the record number of wins for a performer.
-She received two awards and five nominations from the British Academy Film Awards, one award and six nominations from the Emmy Awards, one Screen Actors Guild Award, eight Golden Globe nominations, and two Tony Award nominations.
+Katharine Hepburn (1907–2003) was an American actress.
+Her career on stage and screen spanned 67 years through eight decades (1928–1995), during which she was honored with many of the industry's top awards.
+Hepburn was nominated for a total of 12 Academy Awards for Best Actress, and won four – the record number of wins for a performer.
+She received two British Academy Film Awards, one Primetime Emmy Award, and an Actor Award, in addition to nominations for two Tony Awards, two Grammy Awards, and eight Golden Globes.

 International awards from the Cannes Film Festival, Venice Film Festival, the New York Film Critics Circle Awards, the People's Choice Awards, and others.
 Hepburn was inducted into the American Theater Hall of Fame in 1979.
 She also won a Lifetime Achievement Award from the Screen Actors Guild in 1979, and received the Kennedy Center Honors, which recognize a lifetime of accomplishments in the arts, in 1990.

 She also won awards from the Cannes Film Festival, Venice Film Festival, and Montréal World Film Festival; the New York Film Critics Circle Awards and the Kansas City Film Critics Circle Awards; the People's Choice Awards, the Laurel Awards, the Golden Apple Awards, the American Movie Awards, the American Comedy Awards, and the David di Donatello Awards.
 Hepburn was inducted into the American Theater Hall of Fame in 1979.
 She also received the Screen Actors Guild Life Achievement Award in 1979, and the Kennedy Center Honors in 1990.

 Outside of acting, Hepburn also received recognition from the American Humanist Association and the Council of Fashion Designers of America.
 In 2000, at age 93, she was named by the American Film Institute as the greatest female star of Classic Hollywood cinema.